 I have been out of treatment now for seven months.
-I completed all the recommended levels of treatment—inpatient, residential, PHP, IOP—and I still attend outpatient therapy weekly and see my doctor regularly.
-I’ve maintained a restored weight for almost a year.
-I’ve read the books, listened to the podcasts, and am working on my understanding of weight bias and thin privilege.
+I completed all the recommended levels of treatment—inpatient, residential, PHP, IOP.
+And I still attend outpatient therapy weekly and see my doctor regularly.
+I’ve maintained a restored weight for almost a year, I’ve read the books, and listened to the podcasts.
+And I am working on my understanding of weight bias and thin privilege.
 I’ve done all the journaling and made ALL the collages.
-I am, in all accounts, doing the work.
+In all accounts, I am doing the work to recover from my ED.
 I am laughing more and obsessing about my body less.
 I have glimpses of the joyful life that’s possible for me.

 Do you feel exhausted in your pursuit of recovery?
 Come join the School of Recovery to get back the energy to fight.